Visit South Queensferry, Edinburgh

 Like all little sisters, who scratch your CD’s and steal your phone charger, South Queensferry pilfers tourists and day trippers from its elder sibling, Edinburgh, for a peek at its innards – there’s a lot to like about a place with a big red bridge.

-A short 20 minute train ride into Dalmeny Station drops you in the picturesque village on the edge of the Firth of Forth.
-If you’re anything like me, the prospect of photographing 2 epic bridges in the same frame has me rubbing my thighs (and soon to be 3 once the 3rd ‘Forth’ is finished in the spring of 2017) but if epic bridges don’t get your pulse racing there is still enough going on to make this a handsome day trip from Scotland’s capital.
+A short 20 minute train ride into Dalmeny Station drops you in the picturesque village of South Queensferry on the edge of the Firth of Forth.
+If you’re anything like me, the prospect of photographing 3 epic bridges in the same frame has me rubbing my thighs.
+But, even if Scotlands greatest landmark doesn’t get your pulse racing, there is still enough going on to make this a handsome day trip from Scotland’s capital, Edinburgh.

 South Queensferry stares at its counter-part, North Queensferry, over a drafty estuary in the biggest face-off known to northern sea-birds, who watch from the many tiny islands between the two shores.
-Queen Margaret off-of the 11th century, initially established a ferry service to bridge the Forth gap for pilgrims on their way to Dunfermline but nowadays there is nothing more pleasant than taking a £3 (return) train ride across the Forth rail bridge to the even smaller North Queensferry (can you see what they did there!?) and back again.
+Queen Margaret, off-of the 11th century, initially established a ferry service to bridge the Forth gap for pilgrims on their way to Dunfermline.
+But nowadays there is nothing more pleasant than taking a £3 (return) train ride across the Forth Rail Bridge to the even smaller North Queensferry and back again.
 You must, however, stop for lunch while you are there at The Wee Restaurant – a gorgeous little bistro type establishment with the best locally sourced produce and an excellent wine list.
 Order the mussels.

 South Queensferry’s Heritage

-Back in ‘the Ferry’, south of the firth, you are greeted by the prettiest of high streets, with the occasional glimpse through the houses at the monstrous bridges sat behind.
+Back in ‘the Ferry’, south of the Firth, you are greeted by the prettiest of high streets, with the occasional glimpse through a gap in the colourful houses towards the monstrous bridges behind.
 Cafe’s and gift shops aplenty have been opened in the last several years to mainly take the cash from cruise-goers who are making a pit-stop before the Norwegian Fjords or the Outer Hebrides.
 But, I don’t think this is a bad thing – older people with lower paunches may flood the ferry a few days a month but it brings in cash for the area and little businesses are able to survive selling the most charming of Scottish crafts and goodies.
-And if you happen to visit on a day that hasn’t been swarmed by cruisers you’re just as likely to hear locals natter to each other as they collect their morning papers – it’s a sleepy little village, albeit with a colourful history and heritage.
+And if you happen to visit Queensferry on a day that hasn’t been swarmed by cruisers you’re just as likely to hear locals natter to each other as they collect their morning papers – it’s a sleepy little village, albeit with a colourful history and heritage.

-There are plenty of establishments in the Ferry and most with good reputations.
+There are plenty of establishments in Queensferry and most with good reputations.
 Have a pint of Jaipur at The Hawes Inn – an old 18th century drinking hole mentioned by both Robert Louis Stevenson in the book Kidnapped and Sir Walter Scott.
-In the winter you can cozy up in front of the fire, in the summer you can take in the views from their beer garden, either way you’re reliving history from some of the Greats!
+In the winter you can cozy up in front of the fire, in the summer you can take in the views from their beer garden, either way you’re reliving history from some of the greats!

 Or, if you didn’t get your mussels at The Wee Restaurant over the water, then The Railbridge Bistro won’t disappoint.
 The window seats have great views and they sell local art work from their walls.